css-modules/css-modulesify/README.md

 - `output`: path to write the generated css.
 If not provided, you'll need to listen to the `'css stream'` event on the bundle to get the output.
 - `jsonOutput`: optional path to write a json manifest of classnames.
 - `use`: optional array of postcss plugins (by default we use the css-modules core plugins).
 NOTE: it's safer to use `after`
+- `before`:  optional array of postcss plugins to run before the required css-modules core plugins are run.
 - `after`:  optional array of postcss plugins to run after the required css-modules core plugins are run.
 - `generateScopedName`: (API only) a function to override the default behaviour of creating locally scoped classnames.
 - `global`: optional boolean.
 Set to `true` if you want `css-modulesify` to apply to `node_modules` as well as local files.
 You can read more about it in the [browserify docs](https://github.com/substack/node-browserify/#btransformtr-opts).